dymodi/dymodi.github.io/Literature-Reviews/MLDM/Labeling-Related-Works.md

 The following refers to the [blog](https://hazyresearch.github.io/snorkel/blog/ws_blog_post.html).

-One of the major reason leading to labeling problem is the relying on  **subject matter experts (SMEs)**, we all rely on SME in handcrafting ground truth labels.
+One of the major reasons leading to the labeling problem is the reliance on **subject matter experts (SMEs)**, we all rely on SME in handcrafting ground truth labels.

-In **active learning**, the goal is to make use of subject matter experts more efficiently by having them label data points which are estimated to be most valuable to the model.
-That is, we select some sample with low confidence and let SMEs to label them.
+In **active learning**, the goal is to make use of subject matter experts more efficiently by having them label data points that are estimated to be most valuable to the model.
+That is, we select some samples with low confidence and let SMEs to label them.

 In the **semi-supervised learning** setting, we have a small labeled training set and a much larger unlabeled data set.
 Then we use some assumptions to leverage the unlabeled data.

 In the standard **transfer learning** setting, our goal is to take one or more models already trained on a different dataset and apply them to our dataset and task.

 In the **weak supervision** setting, instead of getting more labeled data from SMEs, we can get some various types of higher-level, or otherwise less precise, forms of supervision, which would be faster and easier to provide.

 ## Ref